Clicky

 Needs A Strong Dealer Network

-Having a strong dealer network will be critical for electric jet skis to take off.
+Having a strong dealer network will be critical for battery-powered jet skis to take off.

 This is why I hope the big names like Sea-Doo, Yamaha, or even Kawasaki would step in.
-Sea-Doo has shown off an electric GTI prototype before and knowing them, they have a working model.
+Sea-Doo has shown off an GTI-e prototype before and knowing them, they have a working model.

 Cost

-Electric jet skis will not be cheap, but they’re also not as much as you think.
+Electric models aren’t super cheap, but they’re not as pricey as you might think.
+Orca’s model starts at $17,500+.

 Electric Is Here To Stay